IBM-Security/verify-identity-access-digital-credentials-resources/README.md

 ## Prerequisites

-1. An IVIADC license key
+1. An IVIADC license key.
+You may obtain a trial key from [here](https://isva-trial.verify.ibm.com/).

 2. `docker` / `docker-compose` or equivalents